ha816/study/information-technology/weka/introduction.md

 Weka contains tools for **data pre-processing, classification, regression, clustering, association rules, and visualization.** It is also well-suited for developing new machine learning schemes.

+# Datasets

+Each entry in a dataset is an instance of the java class: − weka.core.Instance  Each instance consists of a number of attributes

 참고 문헌